anncam/Transformers/README.md

 ### Analysis:

-My only issue with this paper is that I don't feel like the title really matches the content.
+My mqin issue with this paper is that I don't feel like the title really matches the focus of the paper.
 The title gives the impression that the paper is going to focus on the basics of how Vision Transformers work, which it did some what, but it also focused on proposing a new model.
 The authors could have added more information on vision transformers in general to supplement their AlterNet model idea.

 ## Questions: